 Announced in the March 29 edition of Modern Healthcare magazine, Thomson Reuters will present the awards to executives and board members of the winning organizations during the June 9-11 Thomson Reuters 100 Top Hospitals Summit in California.

 "We are proud to be recognized as one of the country's leading hospitals in a comparison that is based on stringent criteria and quantifiable results," said Rod Brace, Memorial Hermann West and Southwest Market CEO.
-"This award highlights the world-class care that our physicians and staff bring to Houston."
+"This award highlights the high-quality care that our physicians and staff bring to Houston."

 The winners were identified through an in-depth analysis, the Thomson Reuters 100 Top Hospitals®: National Benchmarks study.
 The study evaluated 2,926 short-term, acute care, non-federal hospitals in 10 areas: mortality, medical complications, patient safety, average length of stay, expenses, profitability, patient satisfaction, adherence to clinical standards of care, and post-discharge mortality and readmission rates for acute myocardial infarction, heart failure, and pneumonia.